lruepke/HTF_lecture/source/lectures/L_PROJECTS/Project1.rst

 2. **Systematics**, provide a "phase diagram" for fault width and fault permeability that illustrates the regime when the pume is captured by the fault zone.
 3. **Vent temperature**, provide information on the relationship between the fault's ability to capture a plume and the resulting vent temperature.

-The results showed be delivered in a short powerpoint presentation.
+The results should be delivered in a short powerpoint presentation.

 Starting point
 --------------